 - Solo Guitar Arrangement

 What is Chord Melody

-To begin, let’s define chord melody so you understand how it’s used in this lesson.
+To begin, let’s get a clear chord melody definition so you understand how it’s used in this lesson.

-In conversation, the term chord melody refers to both group and solo guitar arrangements.
+In conversation, chord melody refers to both group and solo guitar arrangements.

 But, to make things clear, those two approaches have their own definition in this lesson.

-Chord melody harmonizes a melody by adding chords, double stops, octaves, bass lines, or other harmonic devices below that line.
+Chord melody harmonizes a melody by adding chords, double stops, octaves, bass lines, or other harmonic devices around that line.

 It sounds so simple on paper.